tinysoccerball/synthetic-data-generation/README.md

 Run the command and paste the path to your created json file.

 Note:
-Due to the number of outputs and size of the individual outputsthat could possibly be created, you may have to cancel the execution at some point with CTRL+C. If you do this will a file is being exported, it can lead to an incomplete file.
+Due to the number of outputs and size of the individual outputs that could possibly be created, you may have to cancel the execution at some point with CTRL+C. If you do this will a file is being exported, it can lead to an incomplete file.
 Such a file can be disregarded and discarded.